 If you have a C corporation or an S corporation, your earned income amount is easy to calculate: it’s the W-2 wages that are paid to you during the year by your S corporation.
 So if you receive wages of $100,000 during the year from your corporation, this $100,000 amount is your earned income.

 Now, if you’re a sole proprietor — meaning that you report your business income or loss on Schedule C, which gets attached to your Form 1040 — your earned income is equal to your net earnings from self-employment as reported on Schedule C less one-half of your self-employment taxes paid.
-This is because you receive a deduction for one-half of your self-employment taxes paid on page 1 of your Form 1040.
+This is because you receive a deduction for one-half of your self-employment taxes paid on Schedule 1, Line 22, of your Form 1040.
 So if you net $100,000 in your sole proprietorship business for the year, and you owe $14,000 of self-employment tax on this income, your earned income would be $93,000.

 Employee Component: Elective Deferral